qu-leon/Sneaker-Portfolio/README.md

 - Automatically looks up a shoe image using KicksDB API
 - Shows all entries in a portfolio list (image on the left)
 - Saves entries locally in browser localStorage
+- Export your data to Excel to transfer to other local machines as well

 ## Run locally